michnotmeesh/escape-room/README.md

 To complete Part IV, fulfill the following requirements:

 1. Go into your **CSS Folder**.
-2. Create 3 css files as follows:
+2. Create 3 CSS files as follows:
   * dungeon.css
   * outer-space.css
   * the-future.css